Zeroth-order Stochastic Compositional Algorithms for Risk-Aware Learning: Convergence Analysis

-\end{description} \end{assumption}\end{flushleft} \end{shadedbox} Note that condition $\mathbf{C5}$ of Assumption \ref{assu:F_AS_Main-2} can be satisfied under various common circumstances, in particular when $g$ is $L$-smooth globally on $\mathbb{R}^{N}\times\mathbb{R}$.
-Note, though, that condition $\mathbf{C5}$ is significantly weaker than demanding $L$-smoothness of $g$.
+Note that condition $\mathbf{C6}$ of Assumption \ref{assu:F_AS_Main-2} can be satisfied under various common circumstances, in particular when $g$ is $L$-smooth globally on $\mathbb{R}^{N}\times\mathbb{R}$.
+Note, though, that condition $\mathbf{C6}$ is significantly weaker than demanding $L$-smoothness of $g$.